Permanent Section Call for Papers

 - the place of liberal arts education in contemporary society

 - the co-opting of art and social advocacy by dominant cultural institutions

 - the literature of witness

-- environmental literature
+- environmental literature and criticism

-- ethnic identities and activism
+- ethnic identity and cultural power

 - feminism and womanism

-- digital literacies and shifting modes of production
+- shifting literacies and modes of production

 - disability studies